 On July 26, 2011, the Bankruptcy Court denied the Company's motion to sell its assets pursuant to the Asset Purchase Agreement.
 On October 7, 2011, the Company terminated the Asset Purchase Agreement pursuant to its terms.
-On November 21, 2011, in connection with certain transactions with DermaStar International, LLC ("DermaStar") described in Notes 4 and 5 below, the Company requested that the Bankruptcy Court denience in Notes 4 and 5 below, the Company requested that the Bankruptcy Court entered an order dismissing the Chapter 11 Case.
+On November 21, 2011, in connection with certain transactions with DermaStar International, LLC ("DermaStar") described in Notes 4 and 5 below, the Company requested that the Bankruptcy Court dismiss the Chapter 11 Case and retain jurisdiction to decide matters related to claims brought in the Bankruptcy Case by the Purchaser.
+On December 8, 2011, the Bankruptcy Court entered an order dismissing the Chapter 11 Case.
 In connection with the dismissal of the Chapter 11 Case, the Bankruptcy Court, among other things, declined to retain jurisdiction over claim objection proceedings and found moot the Company's objection to certain claims to receive a break-up fee pursuant to the Asset Purchase Agreement of Cardium Therapeutics, Inc. and Cardium Healthcare, Inc., a wholly owned subsidiary of Cardium.
 The dismissal of the Chapter 11 Case was based upon the provisions of both 11 U.S.C.
 Sections 305 (a) and 1112(b).